anthonywebb/homebridge-cbus/README.md

 * `application`: (optional, defaults to `client_application`) The C-Bus Application address of the device
 * `id`: (required) C-Bus address of the device — every accessory in C-Bus has one
 * `invert`: (optional, defaults to false) only used by the shutter relay accessory and indicates that the shutter has been wired to open when commanded closed and vice versa
 * `activeDuration`: (optional) only used by the switch accessory, indicating a timeout period, after which the switch will automatically switch off.
 This allows a HomeKit switch accessory to be used to generate a *Bell Press* event.
-The duration can be specified in days, hours, minutes, seconds or milliseconds.
-(For example: "2 days", "2.5h", "5s", "100 ms", [etc.](https://github.com/zeit/ms))
+* `rampDuration`: (optional, maximum 17 minutes) only used by the dimmer accessory, indicating the ramp up/down time when dimming.
 * `enabled`: (optional, default: true) set to false to inhibit the accessory from loading.

+(NB.
+Durations can be specified in days, hours, minutes, seconds or milliseconds. (eg.: "2 days", "2.5h", "5s", "100 ms", etc. ) For more information on allowable formats, please see the [ms library](https://github.com/zeit/ms))

 ### Functional example `config.json`
 ````json